-Any individual previously employed by a Swiss company must transfer his or her accrued retirement assets accumulated with his or her past employer into the pension fund of his or her new Swiss employer.
+Any individual previously employed by another Swiss company must transfer his or her accrued retirement assets accumulated with his or her past employer into the pension fund of his or her new Swiss employer.
 Therefore, accrued retirement benefits always include benefits accrued with previous employers and additional years of service purchased.

-The following table sets forth information regarding the Pension Plan as of December 31, 2019 for each NEO.
+The following table sets forth information regarding the Pension Plan as of December 31, 2020 for each NEO.
 The actual benefits payable upon retirement will be determined by each participant's accrued retirement capital.

-Name and principal position Credited service with the Corporation be At year end (\$) Annual enefits (1)(2) At age 65 (\$) Opening present value of defined benefit obligation (2)(3) (\$) Compensatory change (2)(4) (\$) Closing present value of defined benefit obligation (2)(3) (\$) Jean Claude Gandur (6) Chair 9.3 years 189,642 189,642 - Vance Querio CEO 7.7 years 57,646 64,519 933,439 83,398 38,853 1,055,690 Scott Lewis HCFP 7.7 years 22,524 61,525 249,062 44,273 10,146 303,481 Kevin McPhee General Counsel 6.4 years 16,999 82,073 108,830 29,278 4,391 142,500
+Name and principal position Credited service with the Corporation At year end (\$) Annual benefits (1)(2) At retirement (\$) Opening present value of defined benefit obligation (2)(3) (\$) Compensatory change (2)(4) (\$) Non- compensatory change (2)(5) (\$) Closing present value of defined benefit obligation (2)(3) (\$) Vance Querio (6) CEO 9.0 years 81,067 81,067 987,981 88,271 41,123 1,117,375 Kevin McPhee General Counsel 7.4 years 20,896 87,068 150,827 30,989 5,358 187,174 Lindsey Rosebush Head of Finance 7.9 years 16,172 75,335 45,857 22,161 1,626 69,644

 - (1) Annual benefits are calculated based on projected retirement assets.
-Annual benefits (At age 65) are calculated by AXA Winterthur.
-Annual benefits (At year end) are calculated by the Corporation as (i) annual benefits payable at the presumed retirement age, multiplied by (ii) the years of credited service at year end divided by the years of credited service at the presumed retirement age. - (2) For the purposes of the amounts stated in the table above, Swiss francs have been converted to United States dollars on the basis of the US Federal Reserve average annual exchange rate for 2019 where one CHF, expressed in USD, was 1.0063 [0.9937]. - (3) Represents accrued retirement assets in the Corporation's Swiss pension fund including any additional years or pension benefits purchased by an individual and, in respect of any individual previously employed by a Swiss company, all accrued retirement assets accumulated with his or her past employer.
-Retirement assets accumulated by the NEOs with past employers in Switzerland are CHF 105,759, CHF 0 and CHF 0 for Messrs.
-Querio, Lewis and McPhee, respectively. - (4) Compensatory change is comprised of employer contributions during the year.
-Oryx Petroleum contributes both the employer and employee portions of the annual contributions. - (5) Non-compensatory change is comprised of interest on contributions, distributions of surplus premiums based on differences between assumed cost for the risk component of the pension and actual costs incurred in the year, and purchases by the employee of additional years of service. - (6) Mr. Gandur became eligible for retirement benefits under the Pension Plan on March 1, 2014.
-After this date, Mr. Gandur began to receive benefits under the Pension Plan and the Corporation has not made further contributions in respect of Mr. Gandur.
+Annual benefits (At retirement age 65 for men; 64 for women) are calculated by AXA Winterthur.
+Annual benefits (At year end) are calculated by the Corporation as (i) annual benefits payable at the presumed retirement age, multiplied by (ii) the years of credited service at year end divided by the years of credited service at the presumed retirement age. - (2) For the purposes of the amounts stated in the table above, Swiss francs have been converted to United States dollars on the basis of the US Federal Reserve average annual exchange rate for 2020 where one CHF, expressed in USD, was 1.0651 [0.9389]. - (3) Represents accrued retirement assets in the Corporation's Swiss pension fund including any additional years or pension benefits purchased by an individual and, in respect of any individual previously employed by a Swiss company, all accrued retirement assets accumulated with his or her past employer.
+Retirement assets accumulated by the NEOs with past employers in Switzerland are CHF 105,759 and CHF 16,883 for Mr. Querio and Ms. Rosebush, respectively. - (4) Compensatory change is comprised of employer contributions during the year.
+Forza Petroleum contributes the full amount of the annual contributions - (5) Non-compensatory change is comprised of interest on contributions, distributions of surplus premiums based on differences between assumed cost for the risk component of the pension and actual costs incurred in the year, and purchases by the employee of additional years of service. - (6) Mr. Querio became eligible for retirement benefits under the Pension Plan on December 1, 2020.
+After this date, and in connection with his continued employment, the Corporation continues to make contributions in respect of Mr. Querio, which will increase the annual benefits disclosed for him in the table above.
+Mr. Querio may elect to begin receiving benefits under the Pension Plan at any time, after which point the Corporation will not make any further contributions.
+If Mr. Querio had elected to start receiving benefits on January 1, 2021, the annual benefits received would have equaled the amounts disclosed for him in the table above.